magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.md

 In client-side compilation mode, most of the stylesheet customizations display immediately after you reload a page in a browser.

 With client-side compilation mode enabled, LESS files are compiled on every page load.
-This results in slow page loading performance.
+This reduces page loading performance.

 ##### When you need to clean static view files {#css_exception}